svgdotjs/svg.js/README.md

 A lightweight library for manipulating and animating SVG.

+Svg.js has no dependencies and aims to be under 5k gzipped.
+The base library is 2.7k gzipped, with all bells and whistles about 4.6k.

 Svg.js is licensed under the terms of the MIT License.

-The base library is 2.7k gzipped, with all bells and whistles about 4.6k.

 See [svgjs.com](http://svgjs.com) for an introduction, [documentation](http://svgjs.com/docs) and [some action](http://svgjs.com/test).